cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Expressions that have constant arguments and are deterministic (i.e., they give the same result for the same input) are constant expressions.
 This also applies to deterministic logic functions, such as `sin()` or `sqrt()`, and some built-in functions, such as `length()` and `encode()`.

 Furthermore, `@id` and `@name` properties can be used in constant expressions, assuming `builtin-evaluation` is set to `full` or `compatible`.
 When `builtin-evaluation` is set to `compatible`, only stable objects that have [stable logic IDs](SYNTAX-5-OTHER.markdown#option-builtin-evaluation) are allowed in constant expressions.

 User-defined functions can also be used in constant expressions.
 Currently, only functions meeting these criteria can be used as constant expressions:

-* the function isn't declared `noinline` or `remote`,
+* the function isn't declared `noinline` or `export`,
 * the function isn't recursive,
 * the function doesn't have a vararg parameter,
 * the function returns a value and doesn't have other output parameters,
 * the function consists of a single, constant expression (a `return` statement may or may not be used),
 * any global constants used in the function must be declared not only before the function itself, but also before the place where the function is used as a constant expression.

 An example of a constant expression using a user-defined function: